 “…the wealthiest 10% of Americans only account for 25% of all charitable giving…”

-Gandhi, Martin Luther King Jr. and Mother Teresa all left an irrevocable mark on humanity – but you don’t have to spend your days being a good Samaritan in order to make an impact on the world.
+Gandhi, Martin Luther King Jr. and Mother Teresa all left an irrevocable mark on humanity – but you don’t have to spend your days being a good Samaritan in order to make a positive impact on the world.
 There are seven billion people on this planet.
 What if more of us gave back, even in small ways?
 The effect of those billions of small gestures would be astronomical.

 Did you know that most of the money given to various causes in the U.S. are given in small amounts by people in lower economic groups?
 Consequently, those are the causes that raise the most money and make a positive impact on those around us.
-These are the people who understand that giving, even when they seemingly have nothing to give, is the most valuable contribution that makes a big impact.
+These are the people who understand that giving, even when they seemingly have nothing to give, is the most valuable contribution.

 Sure, the wealthy give in large amounts, but looking at the big picture, that’s not what makes the most positive impact.
 In fact, according to talkaboutgiving.org a person who earns $20,000 per year or under gives twice as much as someone who earns $100,000 per year.
 Also, the wealthiest 10% of Americans only account for 25% of all charitable giving.